Jury awards $1.2 million to Robert De Niro’s former assistant in gender discrimination lawsuit

-NEW YORK (AP) — A jury said Robert De Niro’s company should pay more than $1.2 million to his former personal assistant after finding his production company engaged in gender discrimination and retaliation.
+NEW YORK (AP) — A jury awarded more than $1.2 million to Robert De Niro’s former personal assistant Thursday, finding one of his companies responsible for subjecting her to a toxic work environment.

-De Niro, who spent three days at the two week-trial, including two on the witness stand, has been ensnared in dueling lawsuits with Robinson since she quit in April 2019.
-He was not in the courtroom when the verdict was read aloud on Thursday afternoon.
+De Niro, who spent three days at the two-week trial — including two on the witness stand — has been ensnared in dueling lawsuits with Robinson since she quit in April 2019.
+He was not in the courtroom when the verdict was read aloud Thursday afternoon.

+Robinson, 41, smiled as the verdict was being delivered.
+After the jury left the room, she hugged her lawyers.

+Outside the courthouse, she smiled broadly and at other times seemed to be near tears.
+She did not comment.

 De Niro and Chen each testified that Robinson became the problem when her aspirations to move beyond Canal Productions, the De Niro company that employed her, led her to make escalating demands to remain on the job.